DmitryFedoroff/python/yandex-academy/open-lectures-2022/rejection/README.md

 ## Note:

 Input: In the first line, enter `n` (`1 ≤ n ≤ 5000`) - the number of substances on the list of desirable substances.
-In the second line, enter `n` words with a space - the list of desirable substances.
+In the second line, enter `n` words separated by whitespace - the list of desirable substances.
 In the third line, enter the number `k` (`1 ≤ k ≤ 5000`) - the number of substances obtained in the reactor.
 In the fourth line, enter `k` words separated by whitespace - the list of substances obtained in the reactor.
 The length of all words does not exceed 7.

 Output: For each substance, print: